 Favorite Paracord Projects

 Looking for a cool paracord project?
-I really like working with paracord, but after making a couple of bracelets and keychains with paracord, I decided to try a few more interesting as well as challenging endeavors.
-I was looking to make something unique and also functional.
-This watchband project met my requirements.
+This watch band project met my requirements.
 I love my paracord watchband because it serves a dual purpose.
-I like knowing I have a durable time keeping accessory and also like knowing paracord can be a lifesaver in a crisis.
-This is a super rugged and stylish watchband, and also a bit unusual.
-In this project, I use two colors of paracord to create my watchband.
+I like knowing I have a durable timekeeping accessory and also like knowing paracord can be a lifesaver in a crisis.
+This is a super rugged and stylish watchband, and also a bit unique.
+In this project, I use two colors of paracord to create my watch band.
 (You can also follow these same steps to make a bracelet with a side release buckle.)

 Vapor Pens are all the rage these days, but they can be awfully expensive.
 If you’re prone to being forgetful or clumsy, this Vapor Pen lanyard will keep your loving chemical brother safe and snug around your neck.
 Even better, you won’t have to dig through your pocket every time you want to use it.

-Preppers may not be known for the fashion sense, but bracelets can mean the difference between life and death.
+Preppers may not be known for theur fashion sense, but bracelets can mean the difference between life and death.
 Paracord survival bracelets, that is.
-Each bracelet is made with between eight and twenty feet of woven paracord, which can be taken apart and used in various survival situations.
+Each bracelet is made with between eight to twenty feet of woven paracord, which can be taken apart and used in various survival situations.
 Did we mention you can store essential survival gear in these bracelets?

 Sometimes knowing the right knot could save your life.
 Case in point – you need to escape a POW camp and have a pile of bedsheets in your room (It’s a five star POW camp).
 What knot would you use to tie the bedsheets together so that you can still take the bedsheets with you to keep you warm during your trek through Siberia?
 By the end of this post, you’ll know exactly which knot to use.